devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 </div>

-> _This project allows you to enjoy YouTube on Google TV without any ads, providing a seamless and uninterrupted viewing experience._
+> **This project allows you to enjoy YouTube on Google TV without any ads, providing a seamless and uninterrupted viewing experience.**

 ## Features
 - Watch YouTube without ads
 - Original UI
 - Compatible with Google TV
+- Support for official Widevine DRM for on-demand video content in Movies & TV (*)
+- Support hardware decoding
 - Remove over-sharpening for video playback
-- Support hardware decoding
-- Block ads with uBlock Origin
+- Block ads with **uBlock Origin**
 - Skip sponsor segments with SponsorBlock
 - Adjust video speed using **Page Up/Down** buttons (up to ∞) on the remote with Youtube Speed Control.
-- Replaces thumbnails with Clickbait Remover for Youtube (experiment, not available now).
+- Replace thumbnails with Clickbait Remover for Youtube (experiment, not available now).

+ _(*) Only supports free content.
+Other content requires a subscription._

 ## Requirements
 - **Android 9+** (Google TV, Fire TV, Android TV, Android tablets, Android phones)